nanovna-v2/NanoVNA2-firmware/README.md

 and it will not create the /dev/ttyACM0 port.
 After a while the modem manager will give up and you can access the port.
 If this is too much of a burden, you can add udev rules to block modem manager from trying to control this port.

+## Updating the firmware using an ST-Link

+### WARNING: It is imperative to back up the entire flash memory of the GD32 before updating the firmware using this method.
+Some devices have factory calibration data stored between the bootloader and application.

+The NanoVNA V2 firmware is installed at address 0x8004000 (V2/V2Plus) and 0x8008000 (V2Plus4).
+You can upload the firmware binary to that address using an ST-Link.

+The [bootloader](bootloader/binary.bin) is located at address 0x8000000, the start of the GD32F303 flash section.

+You can flash the firmware image using an [ST-Link](https://www.st.com/en/development-tools/st-link-v2.html) device, of which many inexpensive clones are available.
+Some reports indicate that the NanoVNAv2 cannot be powered via the 3.2v supply from the ST-Link, but should be powered from its own battery.